akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 Freemarker is a powerfull template engine that will create the JSON for us.

 The Freemarker template needs to be on the classpath to be found by the component.
 So create a new file called *liferay_document.post.ftl* under ```[Your fuse integration project]/src/main/java```
-However, that is not really a good place for resource.
-So if you like you can also change the classpath settings for your project and create a location like ```[Your fuse integration project]/src/main/ressources```
+However, that is not really a good place for a resource.
+So if you like you can also change the classpath settings for your project and create a location like ```[Your fuse integration project]/src/main/resources```

 In that file put **2DO The property shoud be used here!**
 ```json